-Xray Key West searches often happen after a fall, twist, sports injury, direct blow, or possible broken bone.
-Patients may want to know whether they need imaging, whether the injury can wait, and what kind of orthopedic evaluation makes sense after pain, swelling, bruising, or difficulty walking.
+If you are searching for an xray in Key West, something probably just happened: a fall, a twist, a sports injury, a direct blow, or a possible broken bone.
+You want to know whether you need imaging, whether the injury can wait, and where to go first after pain, swelling, bruising, or trouble walking.

-Patients who want a focused local evaluation can contact Key West Concierge Orthopedics to request an appointment.
+Patients who want a focused local evaluation can contact Key West Concierge Orthopedics to request an appointment, or call (305) 707-8484.

 Injuries Where Imaging May Be Considered

-When X-Ray Is Not the Whole Answer
+When an X-Ray Is Not the Whole Answer

-When Emergency Care May Be More Appropriate
+When Emergency Care Is More Appropriate

-Emergency care may be more appropriate for severe deformity, an open wound or visible bone, loss of circulation, numbness with a cold or pale limb, major trauma, severe head or neck injury, fever with a hot swollen joint, inability to bear weight after major injury, or uncontrolled pain.
+Emergency care may be more appropriate for severe deformity, an open wound or visible bone, loss of circulation, numbness with a cold or pale limb, major trauma, severe head or neck injury, fever with a hot swollen joint, inability to bear weight after a major injury, or uncontrolled pain.

 Medically reviewed by